-1. Humidity Levels
+- Humidity Levels

 Managing humidity levels can be difficult.
-Higher amounts of humidity can assist with the growth of mold, mildew and bacteria.
+Higher amounts of humidity can assist with the growth of mold, mildew, and bacteria.
 Small amounts of humidity can harm your mucous membranes and increase the likelihood of contracting a cold or flu and heighten other respiratory problems.
 Plus, the furniture and woodwork can be damaged by both low and high humidity levels.
 Lucky for you, you can balance your home’s humidity levels with humidifiers and dehumidifiers.

 The most frequent indoor allergen is dust mites.
-In fact, their droppings are one of the most frequent causes of asthma and allergy symptoms.
+Their droppings are one of the most frequent causes of asthma and allergy symptoms.
 Since dust mites like pillows and bedding, your bedroom is a sanctuary for allergens.
 Another big culprit is pet dander.
 So, if your pets are in your bedroom, even more allergens are building up.
 You can decrease the number of allergens in your bedroom by washing your bedding frequently and using a vacuum with a HEPA filter.
 You can take getting rid of allergens to a new level with a whole-home air filtration system.
-A professional from Temp Air System Inc can walk through all your options and help you select the perfect system for your needs.
+A professional from Temp Air System Inc. can walk through all your options and help you select the perfect system for your needs.

-3. Household Chemicals and Odors
+- Household Chemicals and Odors